 The cargo plane plunged into the shanty town on Saturday, exploding on impact and causing a fire that gutted a 2,000-square-metre (half-acre) section of the slum that stands on either side of an open sewer.

-The Vietnamese Defense Industry - Market Attractiveness and Emerging Opportunities to 2018: Market P...
+The Portuguese Defense Industry - Market Attractiveness and Emerging Opportunities to 2018: Market P...

 The pilot, co-pilot, and a third person on board were killed, and the other fatalities were residents who died in the inferno that destroyed dozens of simple dwellings.

 Five other people were reported missing, according to residents, while at least 20 were injured.

 Emergency crews said they were carefully sifting through the rubble in hopes of finding bodies beneath.